 Classic Dry Cooked Green Bean ($7.50) – Had lots of fresh green beans with a sugar and soy sauce coating.
 Good but a little salty.

 Eight Treasure Rice Pudding Dessert ($6.50) was a solid rendition of the classic but not as good as 5 Joy’s version.
 The rice was fairly stiff, but the sweetness level was moderate.
 This dish came fast, so it was probably not frozen.

 Dumplings in Rice Wine Dessert was a complimentary dessert soup we got when we asked the waiter if there was free dessert.

 Shanghai Xiao Long Bao ($4.50) – We had an itch for dumplings but knew a Sichuan place couldn’t do Shanghai cuisine justice.
 As expected, they had thick wrappers, big chunk of meat, and minimal soup.

 China Village’s service was adequate, better than many similar places.
 You still need to hail the waiters for many needs.
+On our last visit in August 2013, their Service had fallen off.
+We had to wait almost 20 minutes before we could order.
+Clearly, they were understaffed and struggling.
 Value of their dishes was good, as each provided pretty good quantities of food.
 Their wine prices are cheap, $4.50 per glass, but variety is limited.
 Beer may be a better bet to cool the spiced up palate.
 There are not a lot of places providing this level of cuisine in the San Francisco Bay Area, so we would definitely be back.
 Crouching Tiger in Redwood City is one place that comes to mind.